 - Lindis Pass - As the altitude increases, Lindis Pass offers breathtaking views of the valleys below.
 Being one of only three alpine roads through the otherwise impassable Southern Alps, a stop at the famous lookout at the top of the pass is a must for a photo opportunity.

-- Omarama - Traveling through the expansive plains of the Mackenzie district, several of the famous Merino sheep can be spotted before arriving at the charming township of Omarama.
-Here, there is time for a break or to enjoy what is considered the best creamy chicken pie in New Zealand!
+- Omarama - Traveling through the expansive plains of the Mackenzie district, several of the renowned Merino sheep can be spotted before arriving at the charming township of Omarama.
+Here, there is time for a break or to savor what is considered the best creamy chicken pie in New Zealand!

-- Lake Pukaki - Heading west, the tour enters Aoraki National Park, with Lake Pukaki emerging ahead.
+- Lake Pukaki - Heading west, the tour enters Aoraki National Park, with Lake Pukaki appearing ahead.
 Known for its striking blue color, the lake is beautifully framed by Aoraki/Mt Cook and the Southern Alps.
-This is a perfect spot for photos and to appreciate the stunning scenery.
-It’s easy to see why many scenes from Lord of the Rings were filmed nearby, and these will be pointed out.
+A stop is made for incredible photos and to admire the breathtaking scenery, which has been a filming location for many Lord of the Rings scenes.

-- High Country Salmon - Bidding farewell to Aoraki/Mt Cook Village and returning to Queenstown, a stop is made at High Country Salmon, a local salmon farm, where visitors can feed the fish and sample some of the freshest salmon in New Zealand.
+- High Country Salmon - As the tour departs Aoraki/Mt Cook Village and heads back to Queenstown, a stop is made at High Country Salmon, a local salmon farm, where visitors can feed the fish and sample some of the freshest salmon in New Zealand.

-- Jackson Orchards - During the summer months, when daylight lingers, a stop is often made at Jacksons Orchard near Queenstown to taste or purchase delicious local fruit or real fruit ice cream.
+- Jackson Orchards - During the summer months, when daylight lingers, a stop at Jacksons Orchard near Queenstown allows for tasting or purchasing delicious local fruit or real fruit ice cream.

-- Queenstown - Regrettably, the tour concludes as the journey returns to Queenstown, where farewells are exchanged.
+- Queenstown - Unfortunately, the tour concludes as it returns to Queenstown, where farewells are exchanged.

 - Small Group & Fully Guided Tour